SolastaMods/SolastaUnfinishedBusiness/Documentation/UnfinishedBusinessSubclasses.md

 * Tempest's Swiftness

 Starting at 3rd level, your base movement speed is increased by 10 feet.
-Whenever you use your Flurry of Blows feature, you also gain the benefits of the disengage action.
+Whenever you use your Flurry of Blows, you also gain the benefits of the disengage action.

 ### Level 6

 * Gathering Storm

-Starting at 6th level, you become resistant to lightning damage and your bonus attacks provided by your Flurry of Blows feature each deal additional lightning damage equal to your martial arts die.
+Starting at 6th level, you become resistant to lightning damage and your bonus attacks provided by your Flurry of Blows each deal additional lightning damage equal to your martial arts die.

 ### Level 11